^

 Treatment of hepatocellular carcinoma

 It is necessary to determine the exact location of the tumor, especially when planning surgical intervention.
 The method of choice is CT, as well as its combination with angiography.
-CT can be combined with the contrast of the hepatic artery with iodolipol, which makes it possible to detect 96% of tumors.
-However, this method complicates the diagnosis and is not always necessary.
+CT can be combined with contrasting of the hepatic artery with iodolipol, which allows detecting 96% of tumors.
+However, this method complicates diagnostics and is not always necessary.

-The only radical treatment for hepatocellular carcinoma is surgical, which consists of resection or liver transplantation.
+The only radical method of treating hepatocellular carcinoma is surgery, which involves liver resection or transplantation.

 Treatment of hepatocellular carcinoma